cedtwo/n_circular_array/README.md

 - Element insertion to the front or back of any dimension.
 - Indexing, range and slicing operations.
 - Performant operations for sequentual `Copy` type elements.
-- Thorough testing for arrays of smaller dimensionality and no external dependencies.
+- Thorough testing for arrays of smaller dimensionality
+- No external dependencies.

 ## Usage

-The following example demonstrates the
+The following example demonstrates the basic functionality offered by this crate.

 ```rust
 // A 1-dimensional circular array of 6 elements.